Frequently Asked Questions

-If you’d like to use any content or image for any other purpose including your website, print, or commercial, please contact me HERE.
+If you’d like to use any content or images for any purpose including your website, social media, print, or commercial, please contact me HERE for rates.

 I am often asked to repost your Instagram photos on @blueskytraveler which is an IG account of my personal travels and only my pics.
 I do have two Instagram accounts where I post other people’s photos:

 @findthisdoor: I created this account for the community of door lovers, adventurers and curious souls.
 To be featured on the @findthisdoor please submit your post featuring doors from around the world HERE.